Silent Letters | English Pronunciation & Vocabulary | PART 1

-This lesson is about silent letters in English words.
-Yes, that’s right!
+In this lesson, we’ll practise the pronunciation of English words with silent letters in them! 😅 Yes, that’s right!
 We sometimes don’t pronounce letters in English words!

 This video will give you some tips and clues to help you pronounce English words correctly.